Proofreaders: Yite, General Phone

 Kyou-san is plainly looking at me, who needed some rest to ease the mental exhaustion.
 No words, no gestures, just a look.
 Even eye-contact is seldom.

-What might she think?
+What does she think?
 Why isn’t she saying anything?
 Maybe she’s reached a new level of disgust for me, who seems to have no qualm over killing someone anymore.

 I still think it’s a shame, but I can easily live with it, I suppose.
 Something changed within me when I killed the patriarch, whose name I still don’t know.
 And I don’t even care, how he was called, he’s dead.